Sintra-Portugal.com

 Sintra boulders

 The path splits on the next eastward section, with a downward path leading to the Casa do Guarda (the guard's house) and a series of steps leading to the castle.
-The Casa do Guarda is only a minor attraction and can be skipped if you are planning to visit the much better Moors castle.
+The Casa do Guarda is only a minor attraction and can be skipped if you are planning to visit the much better Moorish Castle.

 Casa do Guarda Sintra